Neck Pain Management in Singapore

 If your neck pain is accompanied by other symptoms such as a visible lump on your neck, swelling, redness, itchiness or fever, we advise to visit a doctor to understand your condition.

-As a first step before even considering chiropractic care to treat your neck pain, we strongly recommend coming in for a check-up just to understand your condition and if chiropractic can help.
+As a first step before even considering chiropractic care to manage your neck pain, we strongly recommend coming in for a check-up just to understand your condition and if chiropractic can help.

 How many chiropractic sessions do I need for neck pain?

 Chiropractic is not a quick-fix for neck pain, and one adjustment will not solve the problem.
 Think about your teeth – it took them years to be misaligned and it takes a long process through bracing to get back the proper alignment.
 Likewise, it takes time for your body and neck to respond to chiropractic adjustments and feel the relief you seek.